 Artistry of Moments

-Physical approach: Our associates are trained on how to approach and physically interact with memory care residents by following these steps to successful interaction:
+With this in mind, our associates taught how to approach in addition, physically interact with memory care residents by following these steps to successful interaction:

 - Greet and Smile